Ohmnivore/HeadRush/README.txt

 plugins and mods as well.

 TODO
-1)-Custom networked objects protocol *(1)
-2)-Add flow control to Streamy *(2)
-3)-I forgot about audio.
-Must think about audio. *(3) 4)-Networked particle emitters?
+1)-Message priority for Streamy (smarter queue handling) 2)-I forgot about audio.
+Must think about audio. *(3) 3)-Networked particle emitters?
 Why not?

 TOFIX
 -Better knock back
 -Rewrite custom HUDs classes to use MarkupText

-*(1)This will be heavy-duty.
-Really.
-In short, it will allow the remote creation+handling of FlxSprites on a target client while keeping bandwidth usage to a minimum.
-Similar concept to Source engine entities, I guess, but I don't know how these work under the hood.

-*(2)As of now, there is no flow control and that's very bad.
-I'll implement a basic ACK system for UDP to monitor not only RTT, but also lost packets to better manage the reliable and unreliable queues.
+*(1)It's the only thing keeping me from finally fully implementing the networked sprite protocol.
+Once that's done, things like bullets will finally be added to the game.

-*(3)Pretty much the same as the networked FlxSprite protocol but for FlxSound, I guess.
+*(2)Pretty much the same as the networked FlxSprite protocol but for FlxSound, I guess.